Parabolic dynamics and Anisotropic Banach spaces: Growth of the ergodic average

 \section{Growth of the ergodic average}

-Before providing the proof of Theorem \ref{thm:main} there is one further, and luckily last, conceptual obstacle preventing the naive implementation our strategy: the functionals $\bH_{x,t}$ are, in general, not continuous (let alone uniformly continuous) on the spaces $\cB^{p,q}$ that are detailed in Appendix \ref{sec:norms}.\footnote{ The problem comes from the boundary in the domain of the integral defining them.
+As already explained, there is one further, and luckily last, conceptual obstacle preventing the naive implementation our strategy: the functionals $\bH_{x,t}$ are, in general, not continuous (let alone uniformly continuous with respect to $(x,t)$) on the spaces $\cB^{p,q}$ that are detailed in Appendix \ref{sec:norms}.
+That is, they do not belong to $(\cB^{p,q})'$, for $p\neq 0$.\footnote{ The problem comes from the boundary in the domain of the integral defining them.
 There, in some sense, the integrand jumps to zero and cannot be considered smooth in any effective manner.} In fact, it is possible to introduce different Banach spaces on which the transfer operator is quasi-compact and the functionals $\bH_{x,t}$ are continuous (this are spaces developed to handle piecewise smooth dynamics such as \cite{DemersLiverani, BaladiGouezel10, DemersZhang, BaladiLiverani11}) but the essential spectral radius of our transfer operators on such spaces would always be rather large.
 Hence we would be able to obtain in this way, at best, only the very firsts among the relevant distributions we are seeking, whereby nullifying the appeal of our approach.

-To circumvent this last problem we introduce, for each $x\in\bT^2$ and $\vf\in L^\infty(\bRp,\bR)$, the new ``mollified" functional
+Before providing the proof of Theorem \ref{thm:main} we must thus circumvent such a problem.
+To this end we introduce, for each $x\in\bT^2$ and $\vf\in L^\infty(\bRp,\bR)$, the new ``mollified" functional

 It is proven in Appendix \ref{sec:norms} that $\bH_{x,\vf}\in (\cB^{p,q})'$ provided $\vf\in \cC_0^{p+q}(\bR,\bR)$.